w3f/polkadot-wiki/docs/learn/learn-polkadot-technical-fellowship.md

 repository.

 !!!info "Historical Context"
     The Polkadot Technical Fellowship was established in 2022 and plays an important role in the Polkadot OpenGov.
-This fellowship replaced the [Technical Committee](./archive/learn-governance.md#technical-committee) from Polkadot's first iteration of governance, and will be serving both the Polkadot and Kusama networks.
+This fellowship replaced the Technical Committee from Polkadot's Governance V1, and will be serving both the Polkadot and Kusama networks.
 This Fellowship is designed to be far broader in membership (i.e. to work well with even tens of thousands of members) and with far lower barriers to entry both in terms of administrative process flow and levels of expertise.
 For more information, read through the [Fellowship Manifesto](https://github.com/polkadot-fellows/manifesto/blob/0c3df46d76625980b8b48742cb86f4d8fa6dda8d/manifesto.pdf).

 Apart from the collectives system chain and the GitHub repository, the Polkadot Technical Fellowship also uses multiple public avenues to discuss updates related to the Polkadot protocol.
 Their public